Qom: History

 Apart from the Shia mainstream, other Shia sects existed in the city and one can also assume the presence of Sunnies. Ḏemmis, or followers of other revealed religions (Jews, Christians, and Zoroastrians) must have lived in the city, too, as the payment of poll tax (jezya) indicates, although their number can only be very roughly estimated at a few thousand at the end of the 9th century and must have shrunk drastically in the 10th century.
 The majority of these non-Muslims were Zoroastrians, who made their living mostly as farmers.
 Jews must have lived in Qom as well, but information on them is scant.
 It is striking that the formerly dominant Ashaaries had lost their leading positions by the end of the 10th century.
 This points at a new social situation that allowed assimilated Persians to join the local establishment.

 The city's topography in the 10th century still reflected the evolutionary merging of the original six villages; these were still separated by fields.
 The town center was located in the village of Mamajjān, which was connected to other parts of the city on the other side of the river by four bridges.
 There were about eight squares whose function is not clear and three mosques within the city.
 There is almost no information about madrasas.
 The sanctuary must have still been quite small as only two cupolas are mentioned.
 A bazaar and bathhouses must have existed, too, as well as certain administrative buildings (prison, mint).
 Five bigger and eight smaller roads indicate good traffic connections, which were supported by at least three or maybe even nine city gates.

 Qom was then in a difficult economic and social position.
 Many houses inside the city as well as bridges and mills were ruined, and the roads and agriculture were suffering from an insecure situation.
 This has to be attributed to difficult social circumstances and excessive taxation.
 The water supply seems to have been satisfactory and the Ashaaries seem to have undertaken continuous renovation works on the irrigation channels between 733 and 900.
 The Ašʿaris were also the proprietors of the water rights, which were safeguarded in the water authority (divān-e āb) that regulated the water shares.

-The system made the Ašʿaris the wealthiest inhabitants of Qom and stayed in place until 347/958–59 when they were expropriated by the Buyids, which consequently brought about a decline in the whole system of irrigation.
+The system made the Ašʿaris the wealthiest inhabitants of Qom and stayed in place until 347/958–59 when they were expropriated by the Buyids, which brought about a decline in the whole system of irrigation.
 Although there were attempts at restoration in 371/981–82, only three of originally twenty-one channels had flowing water which meant enough drinking water was supplied for the population, but the available amount could not have been adequate for agricultural purposes.